Colin Powell: Political positions

-Powell was a moderate Republican from 1995 until 2021, when he became an independent following the January 6 United States Capitol attack.
-He was pro-choice regarding abortion, and expressed some support for an assault weapons ban.
+During his early political career through his tenure within the Joint Chiefs of Staff, Powell was an independent.
+Powell was a moderate Republican from 1995 until 2021.
+In 2021, Powell recanted his status as a Republican following the storming of the United States Capitol on 6 January.
+The attack moved Powell to call for President Trump's resignation, noting: "I wish he would do what Nixon did and just step down.
+Somebody ought to go up to him and it's over".
+Powell also accused Trump of attempting to "overthrow the government", and that Trump's false claims of a stolen election were "dangerous for our democracy".
+Powell was pro-choice regarding abortion, and expressed some support for an assault weapons ban.
 He stated in his autobiography that he supported affirmative action that levels the playing field, without giving a leg up to undeserving persons because of racial issues.
 Powell originally suggested the don't ask, don't tell policy to President Clinton, though he later supported its repeal as proposed by Robert Gates and Admiral Mike Mullen in January 2010, saying "circumstances had changed".

 Powell gained attention in 2004 when, in a conversation with British Foreign Secretary Jack Straw, he reportedly referred to neoconservatives within the Bush administration as "fucking crazies".

 In a September 2006 letter to John McCain, Powell expressed opposition to President Bush's push for military tribunals of those formerly and currently classified as enemy combatants.
-Specifically, he objected to the effort in Congress to "redefine Common Article 3 of the Geneva Convention."
-He also asserted: "The world is beginning to doubt the moral basis of our fight against terrorism."
+Specifically, he objected to the effort in Congress to "redefine Common Article 3 of the Geneva Convention".
+He also asserted: "The world is beginning to doubt the moral basis of our fight against terrorism".